Costs & Financial Aid

 - You must state a financial need.

-- You must apply for Care Credit first, a financing company aimed at people who don’t have a credit card available to them.
+- You must apply for Care Credit or Scratch Pay first, a financing company aimed at people who don’t have a credit card available to them.
 If you are approved, the full limit must be used before additional financial aid is applied.

 - You can qualify once per year.